MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 The new events are reported from `PartyManager::StartProcessingStateChanges()` as an array of zero or more `PartyStateChange` structures.
 Once the game has handled the *state changes*, the array is returned using `PartyManager::FinishProcessingStateChanges()`.

-The `PartyStateChange` structure is not a full object by itself.
+The `PartyStateChange` structure isn't a full object by itself.
 It's a base header to be cast to a more detailed structure containing information on the specific type of completion or notification, pointers to the relevant objects, and any error information.

 Working with *state changes* is described in full detail in a [later topic](concepts-async-operations.md).